g1776/TopDownWorld/README.md

 Please use Prettier with the default settings to format your code.

+Feel free to open an issue or submit a pull request to the `dev` branch.

 ## Improvements from the original series

 -   Written in TypeScript + Webpack